mhurtado13/multideconv/README.md

    Figure 4.
 Single cell RNAseq metacells construction
 </i></p>

+## Additional notes
+multideconv is fully implemented and adapted as part of [CellTFusion](https://github.com/VeraPancaldiLab/CellTFusion) R package, an integration tool for cell deconvolution couple with transcription factor activities to deconvolve cell states of the tumor microenvironment.
+If you would like to use it in this context we invite you to visit our github repository.

 ## Citing multideconv

 If you use multideconv in a scientific publication, we would appreciate citation to the :